What is the CloudBC Marketplace?

-The CloudBC Marketplace connects qualified customers and qualified suppliers of cloud services.
+The CloudBC Marketplace connects eligible customers and eligible vendors (suppliers) of cloud services.

 How it Works

-Customers will be able to browse the offerings online in the CloudBC Marketplace hosted on cloudbc.ca.
-Information they will be able to access includes:
+Eligible customers will be able to browse the offerings online in the CloudBC Marketplace hosted on cloudbc.ca.
+Information they will be able to access may include:

 - vendor name

 - negotiated CloudBC Contract Framework and any subsequent amendments